The Office of Research Administration provides post-award support in the following

 In general, if an extension is anticipated, the PI should notify ORA at least 60 days

 prior to the scheduled project end date.
 The PI should prepare a short justification

-for making the request.
-If a significant percentage of the project funds remain unexpended,
+for the extension request.
+If a significant percentage of the project funds remain

-a revised spending plan should also be submitted.
-Merely having funds unexpended is
+unexpended, a revised spending plan should also be submitted.
+Merely having funds

-Certain circumstances require ORA to contact the sponsor in order to receive approval,
+Certain circumstances require ORA to contact the sponsor for approval, for example,

-for example, changes in key personnel, change in PI, change in scope of work, and
+changes in key personnel, change in PI, change in scope of work, and budget modifications

 Accounting and Reporting